AqwamCreates/LoreReactor/readme.md

 * Each character has independent ```maximumChatStamina``` (determines the maximum number of turns they could speak), ```initiativeWeight``` (determines speaking order when multiple characters respond) and ```chatProbability```(independent chance of responding per turn).
 These are orthogonal axes — a shy-but-quick character behaves differently from a boisterous-but-deferential one.

+### Chat-Related

+* A chat can use multiple instructions that can be triggered using regular expressions.
+These instructions can also include images as well.

 ### Sampler-Related

 * Multiple samplers can use the same stop pattern configuration.